 Finding a good deal on diabetic travel insurance

 There are also several insurance companies who have adapted their policies to offer excellent cover for diabetics.
 Holiday Extras, for example, has a new travel insurance product that’s specially designed to cover people with pre-existing medical conditions like diabetes.
-Another option is Staysure, which can even offer cover for type 2 diabetes at no extra charge, provided a number of criteria are met.

 To see if you could save on your travel insurance policy, why not check quotes on Medical Travel Compared?
 It allows you to compare diabetes travel insurance quotes directly, so you can see which companies offer you the best deal.

 Always ensure that you take adequate insulin supplies with you when you travel abroad as strengths may vary from country to country.
 A note from your doctor can also be useful when it comes to getting your supplies safely through airport security.
 Prepare well, choose the best travel insurance and look forward to a great holiday.